disintar/ton-k8s/Readme.md

 ## Features

-- Full node for mainnet / testnet 💾
+- Full node for mainnet / testnet 💾 [100%]
-- Lite-client for mainnet / testnet 🎮
+- Lite-client for mainnet / testnet 🎮 [100%]
-- K8s / docker-compose support 🦾
+- K8s / docker-compose support 🦾 [50%]
-- You can change resource limit for nodes in helm values 🚀
+- You can change resource limit for nodes in helm values 🚀 [0%]
-- Save keys as k8s secret 🔒
+- Save keys as k8s secret 🔒 [50%]
+- Custom private TON network [0%]
+- Status page for all networks running [0%]

 ## Helm / k8s